cusp-london/cusp-london.github.io/skills.md

 *"Loved the event, met a lot of students from other universities and learnt a lot."* Data Dive 2022
 <br>
 <br>
 Among the range of advanced tools used during the year at CUSP London is the Wolfram Research Mathematica software, using Mathematica we produce weekly updates on the UK electricity generation fuel type statistics from our partners at National Grid ESO.
 These visualizations provide easy insights into the different soures of electrical power in the UK, including the routine use of Gas as a balancing fuel whenever the Wind reduces.
+Click the image to open the Mathematica Notebook for more details.

 [![UK Electricty Generation by Fuel Type](./assets/NGESO_mathematica.png)](https://www.wolframcloud.com/obj/binocularity/Published/fuelMix-1.nb)